-Are you looking for a plant that blooms?
+Are you looking for a pet friendly houseplant that blooms?
 The White Orchid is a great option for new orchid plant parents!
 (Side note: my father in law’s house is full of orchids – it’s so inspiring!)

 White orchids need a good amount of water but allow them to dry out in between waterings.
 They like a lot of bright indirect light but can survive with just a medium amount of light.

 They typically bloom about once a year for a few months!